szhang0604/hw2/README.md

 # Homework 2
-A repository meant to host Homework 2 of STOR 390: Moral Machine Learning.
+A repository hosting Homework 2 of STOR 390: Moral Machine Learning.

 ## Software
 R was used for this assignment.